 Probationary periods are allowed and commonly used in India.
 However, there are no specific laws that contain provisions in relation to probationary periods, although most employers generally provide for a probationary period for junior and mid-level employees.

-Pursuant to the MWA (The Minimum Wages Act), if an employee whose minimum rate of wages is fixed by the hour, by the day or by a longer wage-period, works on any day in excess of the number of hours constituting a normal working day, the employer is required to pay the employee for every hour or for part of an hour so worked in excess at the overtime rate calculated at double the ordinary rate of wages.
-The Code on Wages also states that the overtime wages shall be at least twice the rate of normal wages.
+Pursuant to the MWA (The Minimum Wages Act), if an employee whose minimum rate of wages is fixed by the hour, by the day, or by a longer wage period works on any day over the number of hours constituting a normal working day, the employer is required to pay the employee for every hour or for part of an hour so worked in excess at the overtime rate calculated at double the ordinary rate of wages.
+The Code on Wages also states that overtime wages shall be at least twice the rate of normal wages.
 Similarly, the FA (Factories Act) requires the employer to pay extra wages for overtime work where a worker works in a factory for more than nine hours a day or for more than 48 hours in a week.
-In such case, the worker shall be entitled to overtime wages calculated at the rate of twice the worker’s ordinary rate of pay.
+In such case, the worker shall be entitled to overtime wages calculated at twice the worker’s ordinary pay rate.

 The total number of days of leave that may be carried forward to a succeeding year cannot exceed 30 in the case of an adult or 40 in the case of a child.

-Some of the state-specific SEAs contain provisions with respect to paid sick leaves.
+Some of the state-specific SEAs contain provisions concerning paid sick leaves.
 In some states, there is no requirement to provide sick leaves.
-In some states, sick leaves and casual leaves are grouped together.
+In some states, sick leaves and casual leaves are grouped.

 - 26 weeks, of which not more than eight weeks shall precede the date of her expected delivery for the first two children and

-- 12 weeks, of which not more than six weeks shall precede the date of expected delivery for the third and every subsequent child.
+- 12 weeks, of which not more than six weeks shall precede the expected delivery date for the third and every subsequent child.

 Indian labor laws do not provide for paternity leave.
-There is no separate category of paternity leave recognized under Indian law, though a bill has been introduced in this regard seeking paternity leave of 15 days across all sectors.
-Currently however, some corporates and public sector departments do provide paternity leave to their employees, as prescribed in the concerned leave policy/rules.
+There is no separate category of paternity leave recognized under Indian law, though a bill has been introduced to seek paternity leave of 15 days across all sectors.
+However, some corporates and public sector departments currently provide paternity leave to their employees, as prescribed in the concerned leave policy/rules.